Profile and scaling of the fractal exponent of percolations in complex networks: Introduction

-Finite scaling analysis is a powerful method to extract the transition point and critical exponents from numerical data.
-It is indeed the case for some \textit{non-growing} network models as seen in a finite size scaling analysis proposed by Hong et al. \cite{hong2007finite}.
-However, to estimate the transition point $p_{c2}$ and critical behaviors of the \textit{growing} networks, we are faced with the following difficulties.
-The transition at $p_{c2}$ is the one between the percolating phase and the critical phase.
-We should perform a scaling analysis with data only for $p \ge p_{c2}$ because the phase below $p_{c2}$ is critical so that a standard scaling analysis cannot be applied \cite{hasegawa2010critical}.
-Second, the transition at $p_{c2}$ is of infinite order so that conventional critical exponents do not work as normal fitting parameters.
+Finite size scaling analysis is a powerful method to extract the transition point and critical exponents in the large size limit from numerical data.
+It is indeed the case for some static networks such as the configuration model, as reported in~\cite{hong2007finite}.
+For growing networks, however, we are faced with the following two difficulties in the estimation of the transition point $p_{c2}$ from critical behaviors.
+First, we should perform a scaling analysis with data only for $p \ge p_{c2}$, and but not for $p < p_{c2}$.
+This is because the transition at $p_{c2}$ takes place between the percolating phase and the critical phase instead of the non-percolating phase.
+The system is always critical for $p<p_{c2}$, and there does not exist any characteristic scale that grows to diverge at $p_{c2}$.
+Therefore, the standard scaling analysis cannot be applied~\cite{hasegawa2010critical}.
+Secondly, the transition at $p_{c2}$ is often of infinite order, for which the standard scaling theory based on power-law does not work.

-In this paper, we propose a finite size scaling analysis to investigate numerically both the growing and non-growing networked systems.
-Our finite size scaling form is described in terms of the network size $N$ and the fractal exponent, which characterizes the critical phase \cite{NAG,NAG2,hasegawa2010critical,hasegawa2010generating}.
-As an application, we evaluate the fractal exponent and perform the scaling analysis for the percolations both on the random attachment growing network \cite{zalanyi2003properties} (RAGN; a random attachment version of the Barab\'asi-Albert model \cite{barabasi1999}), which exhibits an infinite order transition with inverted BKT singularities \cite{zalanyi2003properties,riordan2005small,bollobas2005slow}, and its reconstructed network (a random network having the degree distribution same as the RAGN), which exhibits a second order transition from the non-percolating phase to the percolating phase.
-Our finite size scaling analysis works quite well for both cases.
+In this letter, we propose a novel finite size scaling analysis to investigate numerically both the growing and non-growing networked systems.
+Our scaling form is described in terms of the network size $N$ and the fractal exponent $\psi$.
+As an application, we evaluate the fractal exponent and perform the scaling analysis for the some exactly-solved cases: the decorated (2,2)-flower~\cite{rozenfeld2007percolation,berker2009critical,hasegawa2010generating} and the random attachment growing network~\cite{zalanyi2003properties} (RAGN; a random attachment version of the Barab\'asi-Albert model~\cite{barabasi1999emergence}), both of which exhibit an infinite order transition with inverted BKT singularities~\cite{zalanyi2003properties,riordan2005small,bollobas2005slow}, and on the configuration model having the same degree distribution with the RAGN, which exhibits a second order transition between the non-percolating and the percolating phases.
+Our finite size scaling analysis works well for all of these cases.

-\section{scaling argument}
+\section{Scaling argument}

-To investigate the critical phase, it is useful to profile the fractal exponent $\psi$ \cite{NAG}.
-It is defined as

-which mimics $d_f/d$ for $d$-dimensional Euclidean lattice systems, $d_f$ being the fractal dimension of the largest clusters.
-In the critical phase, $\psi$ is related to $\tau$ in Eq.(\ref{ns}) as $\tau=1+\psi^{-1}$, indicating that $\psi$ plays a role of a natural cutoff exponent of $n_s$ \cite{hasegawa2010critical, hasegawa2010generating}.
-Then, the non-percolating phase, the critical phase, and the percolating phase are represented with $\psi=0$, $0<\psi<1$, and $\psi=1$, respectively.